 Is it close to friends and family?

-If a family live local to our care home in Speldhurst, on the outskirts of Tunbridge Wells, but their mum or dad reside in a home in the Midlands, for example, they would be much better off coming to our care home than one near where their mum lives as they would be able to visit more frequently.
+If a family lives local to our care home in Speldhurst, on the outskirts of Tunbridge Wells, but their mum or dad resides in a home in the Midlands, for example, they would be much better off coming to our care home than one near where their mum lives as they would be able to visit more frequently.

 What are the surroundings like?